Hambo79/repo101/README.md

 Description:
 zOscope is a low speed digital oscilloscope using an arduino UNO and a PC or Mac.
-The images below show the GUI and the on-line help windows. ???

 Required:
 arduino UNO board or equivalent – for data acquistion